jasonkuhrt-archive/blog/2-react-popover-layout-system/README.md

 If we abstract away concrete orientation then how do we continue thinking about the four sides of a box: top, right, bottom, left?
 The solution is to to remove their implied orientation and think about order.
 By prefixing relative axes to disambiguate we are freed to generalize the four sides into two simply two positions: "before" and "after".

-The ordinal side "before" concretely refers to either top or left, "after" to bottom or right.
-The choice of mapping "before" to "top" for vertical orientation reflects the coordinate system on the web where 0,0 is located top-left rather than bottom-left.
-To people familiar with Math, Adobe Flash, and probably many other things the latter is probably what you feel more natural with, but alas I took the expedient approach by staying consistent with the web, odd as it is.
+The ordinal side "before" concretely refers to either top or left; conversely "after" refers to either bottom or right.
+The choice of mapping "before" to vertical orientation "top" (as opposed to "bottom") reflects the coordinate system on the web where 0,0 is located top-left rather than bottom-left.
+To people familiar with Math, Adobe Flash, or other settings, the latter is likely more natural, but alas I took the expedient approach by staying consistent with the web.

 Note that unlike Relative Axes there's nothing relative about Ordinal Sides.
 Each axis always has a "before" and "after" side.